Who's Behind Listverse?

-The masks looked as real as they were, consisting of their victims’ entire faces, including hair, foreheads, eyebrows, eyes (with eyelashes), ears, noses, lips, chins, and jaws.
+The masks looked as real as they were, consisting of his victims’ entire faces, including hair, foreheads, eyebrows, eyelids (with eyelashes), ears, noses, lips, chins, and jaws.
 The only things missing were the eyeballs, which Ed supplied himself when he wore the masks.

 5 Corset and Belt

 Although he claimed to have refrained from necrophilia because the women’s corpses “smelled too bad,” he did don his victims’ skins after transforming them into articles of clothing.
-One such item was a corset, which was designed to trim his waist and impart to him a more feminine figure.
+One such item was a corset designed to trim his waist and impart a more feminine figure on him.
 But his wardrobe also included several other ghastly items of feminine attire, including a belt made of nipples.

 Mounds of bizarre artifacts were strewn, stacked, and jumbled on the floors of Gein’s house.
 These included a wastebasket made of human skin, skulls atop bedposts, a collection of noses, a box full of vulvae, and the head of victim Mary Hogan in a bag.
 Gein also had a wall hanging made of body parts.

 There were other items just as hideous.
 Several of them, like the corset of human flesh, were intended to aid him in his fetish for dressing as a member of the opposite sex.
 Determined to appear as much like a woman as possible, Gein skinned one of the dead women’s legs, using the flesh as leggings.

 During Gein’s lifetime, psychological counseling, hormone therapy, breast augmentation, and sex reassignment surgery were unavailable, and gender dysphoria was unrecognized as such.
 Consequently, to masquerade as a woman, Gein had to improvise.